Magnushhoie/FuzzyNotes/README.md

   <h3 align="center">bash_ref</h3>

   <p align="center">
+    Blazingly fast search and editing of note files
-    Quickly search and edit notes + code-snippets <a href="https://asciinema.org/a/431547">in your terminal</a>
+  <a href="https://asciinema.org/a/431547">in your terminal</a>
   </p>
 </p>